New to the world of latex? Don't worry! This blog post should give you a few pointers and tips on how to look after your new latex garments.

 How to make your latex shine!

-Some people choose to wear their latex like this and prefer the matt finish, however, if you prefer shiny latex as shown in our product images, like the Black Dress shown to the right, then you will need to use latex polish.
+Some people choose to wear their latex like this and prefer the matt finish, however, if you prefer shiny latex as shown in our product images, like the Black Dress shown here, then you will need to use latex polish.

 Our Latex Polish is easy to apply, simply spray onto a lint free cloth and rub onto the latex surface - this is often easiest to do when the garment is being worn.